 Owning a rental property can help you to grow wealth long-term and diversify your income streams.
 Receiving regular rental income can help supplement withdrawals you might make from a 401(k) or an individual retirement account (IRA) in retirement or give you an extra cushion in addition to your regular paychecks if you’re still working.
 But rental income isn’t tax-free money; you do have to pay the IRS taxes on the income you earn.
 Capital gains tax can also apply when you sell a rental property.
-If you’re interested in how to avoid capital gains tax on rental property, there are some strategies you can try.
-It can also be helpful
+If you have questions about the taxes surrounding your real estate investments, a financial advisor may be able to help.

 How Rental Property Is Taxed